 Sometime or other she offended a visitor because on May 9th:

-During May Martha noted planting 3 new species for the first time.
-(2)
+During May Martha noted planting these 3 new species for the first time: (2)

-Mamillaria missouriensis [now Escobaria missouriensis (Sweet) D.R.
-Hunt] Missouri Foxtail Cactus.
+Mamillaria missouriensis [now Escobaria missouriensis] Missouri Foxtail Cactus.
 A native species.
 25 planted.
 This species was also planted by Eloise Butler in 1917.

-Polygala paucifolia Willd., Fringed Milkwort (Gaywings).
+Polygala paucifolia, Fringed Milkwort (Gaywings).
 Eloise Butler had introduced it to the Garden in 1908.

-Viola pallens [now Viola macloskeyi Lloyd, ssp.
-Pallens] Macloskey's Violet (Smooth White Violet, Northern White Violet).
+Viola pallens [now Viola macloskeyi ssp. pallens] Macloskey's Violet (Smooth White Violet, Northern White Violet).
 Ken Avery also planted it in 1964 and it is considered indigenous to the garden.

 She had an important visitor on April 18th when this note was written:

 “Dr. A. N. Wilcox in to get our version of conservation at Cedar Bog.”
-The Crones had purchased property at Cedar Bog in 1936.
+The Crones had purchased property at Cedar Forest in 1936.

 Martha planted 2 River Birch (Betula nigra) on August 8th.
-This is the first mention of the species which has several large specimens in the Garden today.
+This is her first mention of the species, although Eloise planted it in 1925.
+There are several large specimens in the Garden today and perhaps the one in the photo was one of those planted that day.
 (2)

-The spring which had been tapped and channeled the previous summer was working well in maintaining uniform water levels in the marsh pool. (see summer 1939).
+The spring which had been tapped and channeled the previous summer was working well in maintaining uniform water levels in the wetland pool. (see summer 1939).

 Theodore Wirth, retired Park Board Superintendent, made a visit on August 13.
 It was his custom to visit Martha and the Garden several times each season.